-The course investigates the main algorithms for solving computational problems in bioinformatics related to proteins, DNA and RNA.
-Methods will include HMMs, sequence and structure alignment, and comparative structure analysis to identify and classify protein folds.
-Students will be given programming and/or web-portal projects that provide practice with using bioinformatics related tools and algorithms.
+The course investigates the main algorithms for solving computational problems in bioinformatics.
+Methods will include Hidden Markov Models for gene prediction and protein profiling, and Genetic Algorithms for biological sequence analysis and structure prediction.
+Topics and methods in epigenetics will also be covered.
+Students will be given programming projects that provide practice with designing and using bioinformatics related algorithms.